Warm Apple Cinnamon Oatmeal (Packed with Protein!)

 Warm Apple Cinnamon Oatmeal that’s packed with protein and has the hearty flavors of fall we love so much!
 You guys are in for a treat with this bowl of creamy protein-packed oats, topped with caramelized bites of tender apples and crunchy pecans to make for the most perfect nutritious cozy breakfast.

 Apple Cinnamon Oatmeal

 Meet my favorite fall breakfast!

 I love, love, love this bowl and I’m super excited to share its deliciousness with all of you.
 It’s thick, creamy, warm and full of apple-cinnamon flavor.
-I usually top mine with a drizzle of Open Nature® almond butter and chopped pecans, which I highly recommend.
-I also love adding just half a scoop of Open Nature plant-based protein powder.
-Open Nature is one of my go-to brands from Albertsons!
-They offer high-quality, minimally-process plant-based products free from 110 food additives.
+I usually top mine with a drizzle of almond butter and chopped pecans, which I highly recommend.
+I also love adding just half a scoop of vanilla protein powder.

 In a pinch feel free to top this oatmeal with whatever you have on hand – peanut butter, yogurt, walnuts or almonds.
-Just one serving is so satisfying and always keeps me full ’til lunch with plenty of fiber and protein.
+Just one serving is so satisfying and always keeps me full right up until lunch with plenty of fiber and protein.